rstolarski/gobaker/README.md

 Path to lowpoly mesh            | _-l_
 Path to highpoly mesh           | _-h_
 Path to PLY mesh                | _-hp_
-Rendered image output directory | _-o_

 ### Optional flags
 Description | Flag
 --- | :---:
-Turn on cpu profiling | _-cpuP_
-Turn on memory profiling | _-memP_
-Turn on trace profiling | _-traceP_
+Rendered image output directory | _-o_
 Use half of available CPU cores.
-Otherwise use all use can | _-useHalfCPU_
+Otherwise use all available CPU cores | _-useHalfCPU_

 ## GUI application
 For GUI version of this app setting every flag from above (except optional flags) can be set using buttons.
-This version use all available CPU cores.
+This version usees all available CPU cores.

 ![GUI applcation](https://i.imgur.com/YzWjlf6.png)